softwaremill/adopt-tapir/backend/src/main/resources/template/README.md

 ./sbtx run # run the application (Main)
 ```

+For more details check the [sbtx usage](https://github.com/dwijnand/sbt-extras#sbt--h) page.

-Otherwise, if sbt is already installed, use standard sbt commands:
+Otherwise, if sbt is already installed, you can use the standard commands:

 ```shell
 sbt compile # build the project